Jamsjz/notes/MOC/Data Preprocessing.md

   Missing data can hinder analysis.
 Preprocessing involves handling missing values through techniques like imputation, removal of incomplete records, or flagging them for further investigation.

 - **Consistency**
-  Inconsistent data (e.g., modified in some records but not in others) is resolved through normalization, standardization, and resolving discrepancies.
+  [[Inconsistent Data]] (e.g., modified in some records but not in others) is resolved through normalization, standardization, and resolving discrepancies.
 Preprocessing ensures uniformity across datasets.

 - **Timeliness**
   Data must be up-to-date for it to be useful.
 Preprocessing ensures timely updates by incorporating the latest data and removing outdated or irrelevant records.